jump-dev/JuMP.jl/docs/src/solutions.md

 [`value`](@ref), all take an additional keyword argument `result` which can be used to specify which result to return.

+!!! warning
+    Some of the returned solutions may be suboptimal!
+You should check [`objective_value`](@ref) to assess the quality of each returned solution.

 ```julia
 using JuMP
 model = Model()